Spain’s IFISC Tackles COVID-19, Climate Change with GIGABYTE Servers

 Revered institutes around the world are focusing on this million-dollar question.
 One such hallowed hall is Spain’s Institute for Cross-Disciplinary Physics and Complex Systems (Instituto de Fisica Interdisciplinar y Sistemas Complejos; abbreviated as IFISC), a joint research facility founded by the University of the Balearic Islands (UIB) and the Spanish National Research Council (CSIC).
 Located on the island of Mallorca in the Mediterranean Sea, the IFISC is engaged in interdisciplinary research in various fields of study, including quantum technologies, photonics, environmental sciences, biosystems engineering, and sociotechnical systems.

-The IFISC is devoting considerable resources to the most pressing issues of the day.
+The IFISC is devoting considerable resources to the most pressing issues.
 Regarding the environment, there is the “SuMaECO” project, which studies the impact of climate change on aquatic plants in the Mediterranean Sea; and the “Xylella” project, which utilizes machine learning to detect Xylella fastidiosa (Xf), a devastating plant pathogen that’s spreading rapidly, especially during the hotter summers caused by global warming.
 With regard to pollution and renewable energy, the “ARCTIC” project uses big data to improve air travel efficiency, while the EU-funded “VPP4ISLANDS” project creates digital twins of real locations to optimize the deployment of green energy.
-Last but not least, “DISTANCIA-COVID” analyzes mobile phone data to understand population movement as it relates to the global pandemic.
+Last but not least, “DISTANCIA-COVID” analyzes mobile phone data to understand population movement as it relates to COVID-19.

 All of these projects run into a common hurdle.
 Incredible computing power is needed to carry out high performance computing (HPC), numerical simulations, artificial intelligence (AI) development, and big data management.
 Not just any servers can do the job.
 The IFISC needs servers that can satisfy the full gamut of computational needs, because the issues faced by humanity are multifaceted, and there are different approaches to solving the world’s problems.